Data Privacy Statement

 Information on which data are processed by Youtube and on the purposes for which the data are used can be found in the data privacy statement of Youtube:

 3.1 Right to object

-If we process your personal data for advertising purposes, you have the right to object to the processing of your personal data for such purposes for the future at any time; this also applies to profiling, as far as it is related to direct advertising.
+If we process your personal data for advertising purposes, you have the right to object to the processing of your personal data for such purposes for the future at any time; this also applies to profile, as far as it is related to direct advertising.

 Furthermore, you have the right to object to the processing of your personal data carried out in line with Art.
-6 (1) lit. e or f GDPR for the future at any time for reasons that result from your individual situation; this also applies to profiling based on these provisions.
+6 (1) lit. e or f GDPR for the future at any time for reasons that result from your individual situation; this also applies to profile based on these provisions.